ideas-be/CAMMM-Web-Tool/README.md

 · Do content sentitive graduations [for the scale]
 · Move controls to the lower part
 · Remove the titles of City 1 and City 2
-· Put the Iicon at the end of the described objects
+· Put the Icon at the end of the described objects
 · Clear the city metrics
 · Next meeting on the 27th of August

+·Remove the background from the table, background=none ·Direct & Cummulative we made font size 10 pixles
+·For the raido buttuons font size 10 and bold
+·Also inside the table the bordar spacing is removed ·For the slider labble the font is bold
+·Filter group height is set to